 Aeration can open up spaces in soil for water and nutrients to get closer to the root system of grass plants.
 Aeration also helps ease the compaction issues from heavy clay soils.
-It is not necessary to aerate all sod types every year.

 Mowing height, mowing shorter in the spring when soil temperatures are increasing can help stimulate root growth.
 A short cut can also allow more light to reach emerging plants for photosynthesis and growth.
-Mowing shorter also helps remove other debris.
-A short mowed lawn may have a lime green or yellow tint but will green up quickly with spring snow or rains and an application of fertilization.

 Aerating, applying fertilizer, watering when needed and getting mowers ready can give your lawn what it needs to get a good start to the warm days ahead.